GMC Yukon Insurance Rates

 Rate estimates broken down by individual coverage type:

-Full coverage includes $500 policy deductibles, split liability limits of 30/60, and includes medical and uninsured motorist coverage.
-Rates are averaged for all 50 states and Yukon trim levels.
+Rate estimates include $500 policy deductibles, split liability limits of 30/60, and includes medical and uninsured motorist coverage.
+Rates are averaged for all 50 U.S. states and for all Yukon models.

 Price Range by Coverage and Risk

-For an average driver, prices range range from as low as $518 for just liability coverage to a high of $2,162 for coverage for higher-risk drivers.
+For a driver in their 40's, prices range range from as low as $518 for just liability coverage to the much higher price of $2,162 for coverage for higher-risk drivers.

 Price Range by Location

-Where you live can have significant affects on the price of insurance.
-More rural locations tend to have a lower frequency of physical damage claims than larger metro areas.
-The diagram below illustrates the effect of geographic area on insurance prices.
+Where you live can make a big difference on the price of auto insurance.
+More rural locations tend to have a lower frequency of comprehensive and collision claims than cities with more traffic congestion.
+The example below illustrates how location helps determine insurance prices.

-These examples illustrate why it is important to compare prices for a targeted area and risk profile, instead of using price averages.
+These examples highlight why everyone should compare prices for a targeted area and risk profile, instead of making a decision based on averaged prices.

 Use the form below to get customized rates for your location.